n0kovo/n0kovo.github.io/_tabs/projects.md

 	A tool for generating wordlists of Danish phone numbers by area and/or usage (Mobile, landline etc.) Useful for password cracking or fuzzing Danish targets.

 * ### [CVE-2021-39174 PoC](https://github.com/narkopolo/CVE-2021-39174-PoC)
 	A quick exploit I wrote for an Information Exposure vulnerability in Cachet, an open source status page system, while doing the Catch box on HTB.
-The script was [used by Ippsec while doing the same box](https://youtu.be/XAZI361XgRU?t=1164) 😎
+The script was [used by Ippsec while doing the same box](https://youtu.be/XAZI361XgRU?t=1164) which is the main reason I'm including it here 😎

 * ### [cURL to SQLMap](https://github.com/narkopolo/curl_to_sqlmap)
 	A Python script to quickly convert cURL command syntax into SQLMap command syntax.
 Extremely handy when used in combination with the "Copy as cURL" option in Dev Tools.